Genivia/Husky/README.md

 then returns `B` when `A` is a variable.
 If `A` is not a variable, then pattern matching is used by evaluating `X` to `V` and unifying `A` with `V`.

-Sharing is implemented internally by an `eval(X, V)` functor that holds an (un)evaluated expression `X` and a variable `V`.
-When `X` is evaluated to a value, variable `V` is set to that value, thereby sharing the value `V` to all uses of `X` (in the form of `eval(X, V)`) in an expression.
+Sharing is implemented internally by using an `eval(X, V)` functor that holds an (un)evaluated expression `X` and variable `V`.
+When `X` is evaluated to a value, variable `V` is set to that value, thereby sharing the value of `V` to all uses of `V` (which are of the form of `eval(X, V)`) in an expression.

 This reduction method makes Husky run fast, asymptotically as fast as Haskell.
 Except that Husky does not optimize tail recursion, meaning that very deep recursive calls will eventually fail.

-The polymorphic type of a lambda is defined as a Prolog rule, which has a ono-to-one correspondence to Post system rules that are often used to define polymorphic type systems with rules for type inference:
+Type inference is performed by Prolog inference.
+Type rules are expressed as Prolog clauses for the Husky type inference operator `::`.
+These clauses have a one-to-one correspondence to Post system rules that are often used to define polymorphic type systems with rules for type inference.
+For example, the polymorphic type of a lambda is defined as a Prolog rule:

     (A -> B) :: Alpha -> Beta :- A :: Alpha, B :: Beta.

 This rule infers the type of a lambda as `Alpha -> Beta` if argument `A` is of type `Alpha` and `B` is of type `Beta`.
-The Curry-Howard correspondence follows from this rule.

 The type rule for lambda application (`:`) uses Prolog unification with the "occurs check" to safely implement the Hindley-Milner-style parametric